2019. The ‘Ofsted School Inspection Handbook’:

 10 reasons why beginning readers should be given phonically decodable books for all independent practice:

-1. Phonically decodable book schemes are consistent with high quality phonics instruction; they go from simple to complex, use only directly taught code (phoneme-grapheme correspondences) and illustrations are not deliberately designed to provide overt clues to aid word guessing.
+1. Phonically decodable book schemes are consistent with high quality phonics instruction; they go from simple to complex, use only directly taught code (phoneme-grapheme correspondences) and illustrations are not deliberately designed to provide overt clues that encourage word guessing.

 3. Phonically decodable books allow beginning readers to put their newly learnt alphabet code knowledge, blending and segmenting skills into immediate practice.
 This is essential to develop their reading stamina, fluency and confidence.